Pepe (footballer, born February 1983): Return to Porto

 On 8 January 2019, Pepe returned to Porto after over a decade, on a 21/2-year contract.
 A week later, he played his first game for Porto since 2007 in the 2018–19 Taça de Portugal quarter-finals, winning 2–1 away to Leixões.
 While his side ended the 2018–19 season as league runners-up on the final day and lost the cup final on penalties to Sporting, they won both tournaments in 2019–20.

 Following Danilo Pereira's exit to Paris Saint-Germain, Pepe was appointed as club captain on 12 October 2020.
 The following month, he extended his contract to 2023.

+On 11 February 2022, in a Portuguese derby match between Porto and Sporting CP, which ended in a 2–2 draw, Pepe was one of four players sent off after starting a brawl at the end of the match; during the course of the game, he also protested referee João Pinheiro's decision not to award Porto a penalty after Pepe was allegedly kicked in the head inside the opposing penalty area.
+He was later banned for two matches for violent conduct.

 On 25 October 2023, at 40 years and 241 days, Pepe became the oldest outfield player to play in the UEFA Champions League, in a 4–1 group stage victory away at Royal Antwerp, breaking the record previously held by Alessandro Costacurta for 17 years.
 On 7 November, in the return fixture, Pepe headed in Porto's second goal in a 2–0 victory over Royal Antwerp, becoming, at 40 years and 254 days old, the oldest ever goalscorer in the UEFA Champions League history, breaking the record previously held by Manfred Burgsmüller in 1988.
 On 13 December, Pepe started and scored in a 5–3 Champions League victory over Shakhtar Donetsk, setting both his records to 40 years and 289 days.

 On 12 March 2024, at 41 years old, in a match against Arsenal, Pepe became the first outfield player over the age of 40 to play in the Champions League knock-out stage.